Mark N Katz

-Russian foreign policy toward the Middle East (especially Arabia and the Gulf)
+Russian foreign policy toward the Middle East

 “Syria and the Middle East: Fracture Meets Fracture,” in Anna Ohanyan, ed., Russia Abroad: Driving Regional Fracture in Post-Communist Eurasia and Beyond (Georgetown University Press, 2018).